TW: Mentions of misogyny, lesbophobia, biphobia, and transphobia.

-So, what exactly IS so offensive about this tit ninja quip?
+So what exactly IS so offensive about this tit ninja quip?
 It is quite simple; it mocks and degrades women such as myself who think so unironically.
-As someone who is very insecure about her body and appearance, being a “tit ninja” sounds badass, and I really fucking wish I was one.
+As someone who is very insecure about her body and appearance, being a “tit ninja” sounds badass and I really fucking wish I was one.
 I feel I should also mention how chauvinistic and disrespectful the term “tit ninja” is.
-The entire video is against the objectification of women, but this is exactly what Harry is doing; reducing a woman to their body parts.
-Oh sure, you may be a trained assassin that can kill someone in a crowded room without anyone knowing, but oh no she has big boobs so she can’t be powerful or worthy of respect.
+The entire video is against the objectification of women but this is exactly what Harry is doing; reducing a woman to their body parts.
+Oh sure, she may be a trained assassin that can kill someone in a crowded room without anyone knowing, but oh no she has big boobs so she can’t be powerful or worthy of respect.

-“But you just said that video game characters were literal objects?” says an imaginary voice residing in the back of my mind… I should probably see a doctor about that or something it’s pretty weird.
+“But you just said that video game characters were literal objects?” says an imaginary voice residing in the back of my mind.
+I should probably see a doctor about that or something it’s pretty weird.
 But yes, this is where the second instance that one will typically claim a female character is being objectified.
 This is when said character has a well fleshed out backstory and personality, but is the subject of a lot of “male gazey” type fanservice.
-By the way, “male gaze” is a terrible phrase that turns the mere act of men looking at a woman into something innately predatory, which can only indicates that someone is just naturally hostile towards men.

 The problem with this approach is that every fictional character ever written is based off of real traits that exist in real people in one form or another.
 Despite this, the people who use this argument will revert back to the first perspective when their sex negative attitude is pointed out by saying “this fictional character can’t consent, the creator made them that way solely for sex appeal.”
 So that begs the question; which one is it?
 Are they created as sex objects or are they supposed to be deep characters that are molded into them.
 It can’t be both.